 De Waal Park is a community park situated in the heart of the City Bowl, and on any sunny day it’s filled with families and their four-legged friends.
 Pack a picnic basket and a blanket and have a tranquil day out, or plan your visit for one of their free Summer Concerts.
 De Waal Park plays host to SA’s hottest acts.
 Bring the whole family along to sing and dance at Concerts In The Park.

 De Waal Park | Molteno Rd | Oranjezicht | Cape Town | 8000

 The surfing culture out at surfer’s corner in Muizenberg has been alive and well for generations now.
 This little coastal community is filled with friendly faces and awesome vibes.
-Come rain or shine, cold or hot – the waves are actually best in winter – one of the most legendary ways to reconnect with Cape Town’s majestic oceans is by riding the swells that ebb and flow at Muizenberg beach You won’t need a cent to hit the surf at any of Cape Town’s iconic surf spots.
+Come rain or shine, hot or cold (the waves are actually best in winter), you can while away the day riding the swells at Muizenberg beach You won’t need a cent to hit the surf at any of Cape Town’s iconic surf spots.

 Surfer’s Corner | Beach Road | Muizenburg | +27(0) 21 788 2909

 The family-friendly Muizenberg Moonlight Meander takes place on the second Saturday of each month.
 The event is focused on making Muizenberg Beach a safer space for all.
 The group meets at Surfer’s Corner at 6 PM, and enjoys the beach walk together.